Everyone is under the impression that the hardest thing about

 Don't Try To "Play Dad"

 great and awesome dad you would be.
 Like, if we get there, we get there, and we'll deal with all of that when and if we are there.
 But for now, you're just "our friend, Tim" which our kid doesn't give a sh*t about anymore than they do the rest of our friends, and that's fine.
 It's great, actually.
 When you're dating someone with a kid, let it stay only about the two of you for as long as possible.
 She doesn't need to (or even maybe want to) see you in dad mode right now.
+Advocate For Your Needs

 When you don't have kids, the needs of all the people in your life are (to varying degrees) roughly on the same plane of importance.
 Yes, some friends get priority, and family generally takes the top spot (behind yourself of course), but all of that shifts when you have a kid.
 Suddenly, their needs almost always come

 the single mom you're dating doesn't care about your needs.
 I mean, don't ever date anyone who uses any part of their life to nullify their obligation to consider you.
 But it totally does mean that she's juggling at least one additional person's needs, and that person is a kid, and kids are needy as hell.